Certificates

 OEKO-TEX Eco Passport

-This label is an independent certification system for chemicals, dyes, and auxiliary substances used in the textile and leather industry.
+This label is an independent certification system for chemicals, dyes, and auxiliaries used in the textile and leather industry.
 Within a multi-stage process, it is analyzed whether each individual ingredient of the chemical products meets legal requirements and does not harm human health.

 https://www.oeko-tex.com/de/unsere-standards/oeko-tex-eco-passport